| Panoramas I shoot panoramas from a tripod. If you have a good panorama stitching software package the tripod is not strictly

 of field.
 The tripod also can be indexed so you can get properly overlapped shots by using index marks on the head.

+The head can be indexed both for azimuth and for elevation.
+Three things have declared themselves to be my enemies when shooting these panoramas: Wind, Sun, and Clouds.
 Wind makes things move.
 Features in the overlap area that have moved between shots create problems in choosing control

 points, not only by moving features that could be used for control points, but also by obscuring good control points from